LiveOutThere/campfire-bot-plugins/README.md

 campfire-bot-plugins
 ====================

-The pivotaltrackerplugin allows you to use a Campfire chat room to communicate with PivotalTracker.
+The pivotaltrackerplugin for [campfire-bot](https://github.com/joshwand/campfire-bot) allows you to use a Campfire chat room to communicate with PivotalTracker.

+You will also require the pivotal-tracker gem.